peacefixation/peacefixation.github.io/_posts/2016-05-26-haskell-part-2.md

 I found a `printf` function to do the string interpolation.

-There's a challenge to add more inputs to the program to expand the story, but I'm going to stop here and move on to the next chapter to work on some numeric problems and learn some more tricks before I try to write a larger program.
+There's a challenge to add more inputs to the program to expand the story but I'm going to stop here and move on to the next chapter to work on some numeric problems and learn some more tricks before I try to write a larger program.